2017–18 Ukrainian Cup: Second Preliminary round (1/32)

-Third Preliminary round (1/16)
+Round of 32 (1/16)

 In this round the first 6 representatives from the Premier League will enter the competition along with the 14 teams that advanced from the previous round including 8 clubs from the First League, 5 clubs from the Second League, and one representatives from the Amateur Cup.
 The draw for this round was held on 4 August 2017 at the House of Football in Kyiv and was announced on 1 August 2017.
 The round matches were played on 20 September 2017.